-- Draw as much as possible from past/recent crisis situations. - Ask: "How will you know when the safety plan should be used?" - Ask: "What do you experience when you start to think about suicide or feel extremely depressed?" - List warning signs (thoughts, images, thinking processes, mood, and/or behaviors) using the patient's/family's own words.
+- Draw as much as possible from past/recent crisis situations. - Ask: "How will you know when the safety plan should be used?" - Ask: "What do you experience when you start to think about suicide?" - List warning signs (thoughts, images, feelings, and behaviors) using the patient's/family's own words.